What Do Cockroaches Look Like?

 Most cockroaches range in size between 1/2 to 3 inches in length.
 Additionally, most cockroaches are a reddish-brown or black color - with roaches that have recently molted (grown) appearing to be slightly white.
 The most identifiable feature of a cockroach is its shape.
 All cockroaches have oval-shaped bodies that appear to be flattened out, allowing them to squeeze through small, hard to reach places.

 What Types Of Cockroaches Are In West Palm Beach, FL?

 South Florida's West Palm Beach region features four types of cockroaches that are most common - the American roach, the German roach, the Australian roach, and the brown-banded roach.
-Whether it is a German cockroach, American cockroach, brown-banded cockroach, or Oriental cockroach, we can help you identify and eliminate it.
+Whether it is a German cockroach, American cockroach, brown-banded cockroach, or Oriental cockroach, we can help you identify cockroaches and eliminate them.

 American Cockroaches, more commonly known as Palmetto Bugs, are the most common cockroach that we see in South Florida.
 They are prevalent here due to their affinity for hot and humid places that resemble their tropical habitats of origin.

 Many of the calls we receive for new service mention seeing a palmetto bug in their kitchen, bathrooms, garage, and even bedrooms.
 American cockroaches can grow to between 1/2 to 2 inches in length.